Castleford Park Junior Academy

 There have been several high profile cases where families –and children- have been in danger at home and unable to get help.
 We would not want to leave a member of our school community in such dangerous circumstances when we could have helped.

-Successfully treating the root causes of absence and removing barriers to attendance. at home, in school or more broadly requires schools and local partners to work collaboratively with, not against families.
-All partners should work together to:
+Successfully treating the root causes of absence and removing barriers to attendance at home, in school or more broadly, requires schools and local partners to work collaboratively with, not against families.
+We will work hard to support parents to improve attendance, listen and understand the barriers that families are facing and will help wherever we can whilst continuing to communicate high expectations for attendance as we know that this is what ultimately improves academic achievement and resilience for pupils.

 If you need to ask for authorised leave from the Headteacher, please complete an exceptional circumstances request form.
 A blank copy can be downloaded below, or can be taken from the letter rack in reception.